 Requires the marketplace to provide a Tennesen warning, as provided in the Data Practices Act, to individuals asked to supply private data.
-Requires the warning to list each person or entity authorized by law to receive or access data and to list the specific ways in which the data will be used.
-Prohibits the marketplace from using the data in any manner not described in the Tennesen warning.
-Also requires the marketplace to give notice of a data subject's rights related to handling of genetic information.
+Also requires the marketplace to give notice of a data subject's rights related to handling of genetic information and notice of the records retention policy of the Marketplace.